TNT-RoX/android-swipe-shim/README.md

 This behavior is embedded in millions of Android devices and cannot be corrected at its source.

-This shim provides a solution by overlaying a contained element that can be natively scrolled and fires swipe events based on its scroll offsets.
+This shim provides a solution by overlaying a contained element that can be natively scrolled and fires swipe events based on its scroll offsets, allowing your software to handle move events with native scrolling enabled.

 **Remove**
 ```sh
 *.preventDefault()
 ```
-from touchStart events.
-This shim needs native scrolling enabled.
+**from touchStart events.
+This shim needs native scrolling enabled.**

 Add to your html document:
 ```sh